nealplatt/sH_hybridization/NOTES.md

     WARNING: No valid combination operation found for INFO field DS - the field will NOT be part of INFO fields in the generated VCF records
     WARNING: No valid combination operation found for INFO field InbreedingCoeff - the field will NOT be part of INFO fields in the generated VCF records

+### ANY SORTING STEP
+htsjdk.samtools.util.RuntimeIOException: java.io.IOException: No space left on device Caused by: java.io.IOException: No space left on device

+These cause the job to fail and seem to be remedied by adding a tmp_dir to the gatk options.  probably something to do with running out of space on the compute nodes themselves